 Other tips for enhancing sperm health

-As we mentioned above, sperm health is not completely dependent on diet alone.
-Here are some other helpful tips and recommendations to help ensure your little swimmers are fighting fit for the mission of their lives (literally!)
+Besides commiting to a fertility diet, like the twoplus Meals for Fertility, here are some other helpful tips and recommendations to help ensure your little swimmers are fighting fit for the mission of their lives (literally!).

 Men who smoke are more likely to have suboptimal sperm, specifically low sperm count and abnormally shaped sperm .
 This is thought to arise because of the increased amount of oxidative stress brought on by the habit, which sperm is susceptible towards.